ShardulJunagade/git-cheatsheet/README.md

 ## Add

-When we want to stage changes that will be included in the commit, we use the . to add all changes to the staging area.
+When we want to stage changes that will be included in the commit, we use the . to add all changes from all files to the staging area.
 ```sh
 git add Readme.md
 git add .